 Waterproof Amazon Kindle Paperwhite

-The waterproof version of this product is a must-have, even if the recipient of your travel gift already has one.
+The waterproof version of this product is a must-have, even if the recipient of this unique travel gift already has one.
 I’ve seen countless posts in Facebook groups from people in Southeast Asia pleading for newcomers to pick them up a new ebook reader –they’re a hot commodity on the road and hard to replace.
 Preventing water damage is a huge bonus.

 Take a look at the new waterproof Kindle Paperwhite.